ossd-s25/project-evaluation/template_evaluation.md

 ---

-## Finding info about contributing on the website.
+## Find info about contributing to the website.

-In the following section you should only enter the information that you found on the project website.
+In the following section, you should only enter the information that you found on the project website.
 Some of the answers will be impossible to find, others may be very hard to find.
 Do not _google_ for answers.